ga-curriculum/data-pipelines-and-workflow-orchestration-v2/microlesson-03/README.md

 -   🚀 **Executor:** Responsible for running the tasks, either locally or on a distributed cluster.
 -   📋 **Metadata Store:** A database that stores information about workflows, tasks, and their execution history.

-Here's a Mermaid diagram illustrating a simple workflow as a DAG:
+Here's a diagram illustrating a simple workflow as a DAG:

 <div class="mermaid">
 graph LR